CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 - _METW_ is less tactical and more strategic than some other CCGs.
 There is combat, but it is not the dominant focus of the game.
 - The players in _METW_ are in direct competition with each other to marshal resources.
 However, only hazards directly attack the players' characters and they are handled in a less controlled fashion (e.g., they are only played during your opponent's movement/hazard phase, hazard creatures do not remain in play, etc.).
 - For timing purposes, all cards in _METW_ are played and tapped with the same "speed" (effects take place instantly).
-But, a player may only play resource cards during his own turn, and a player may only play hazard cards during his opponent's movement/hazard phase.
+But, a player may only play resource cards during his own turn, and a player may only play hazard cards during his opponent's movement/hazard phase. <span id="page5" class="page-number">5</span>

 # • PART I •<br/>THE STARTER RULES